cjsauer/genetic-sandbox/README.md

 Once you have ruby, change into the `site/` directory and run `bundle install`.
 This will install the ruby gems (dependencies) needed to build the jekyll site.
 At this point you're ready to run `jekyll serve` to run a local server of the documentation.
-To regenerate the docs from the source code run `npm run docs`.
-Finally, to deploy the docs to production, run `npm run docs-deploy`.
+To regenerate the docs from the source code run `npm run docs` from the project root directory.Finally, to deploy the docs to production, run `npm run docs-deploy`.
 This will merge the `site/` directory from the `master` branch into the `gh-pages` branch and push it to Github, among some other little cleanup operations.